And other simple DIY Antenna Contraptions

 Above: Dipole center insulator with SO-239 Coax Connector

 Above: A similar insulator made in a hurry from scrap plexiglass and a couple of screw terminals.
 Ordinary machine screws and nuts would obviously work fine as well.
 This one is already connected to the coax transmission line with Zip ties, the radio end has pins for connecting to the radio antenna terminals.
 Scrap 50 (or 75) ohm coax.
 Just tie the wire elements into the holes in the plexiglass, connect to terminals, hoist up – GO!
 Again, maybe not something you can whip up with a coconut and kelp but a little time with a saw, drill and scrap pile before you deploy will save you a lot of time later….

 Above: Another off-the-shelf expedient, a Pomona 1296 or 1452 (male) BNC/Banana terminal adapter.
 This can work well and is simple and small.
 However the coaxial cable can pull out of the BNC cable connector if the feedline is too long/heavy.
 The feedline may need some strain relief at the connector for long runs back to the radio.

 You can rig a dipole as a directional “Vee” antenna from a single support with the desired direction of transmission/reception along the midline of the Vee angle, away from the support.
-It will be directional away from the mast if the ends are terminated to ground with a suitable resistor of about 600 ohms each.
-Each resistor should be rated to handle about half of the transmitter output power.
-If the wire legs are un-terminated (insulated), the antenna will be bi-directional along the mid line azimuth.
+It will be directional away from the mast if the ends are terminated to a good RF ground with a suitable resistor of about 300 ohms each.
+Each resistor should be rated to handle at least half of the transmitter output power.
+If the wire legs are un-terminated (insulated from ground), the antenna will be bi-directional along the mid line azimuth.
 Take a look: